LucianoXu/Rem/README.md

-# Rem
+# QRefine
 ![aaa](rem_screenshot_jpg.png)

 YouTube Tutorial: https://www.youtube.com/watch?v=cFOUQpx2vx0

-`Rem` is a langauge and the software implementation for quantum program refinement.
+`QRefine` is a langauge and the software implementation for quantum program refinement.
 It aims to help by automation in the development procedure, and highlights in program synthesis.
-`Rem` performs common work like parsing, checking of well-formedness and computing the classical simulation.
+`QRefine` performs common work like parsing, checking of well-formedness and computing the classical simulation.
 It also verifies adherence to specified prescriptions and aids in the refinement of programs in the sense of projection based partial correctness, and generate correct programs for simple prescriptions.

 ## Language